bolt/docs/source/installation.md

 </pre>

 This will get the Bolt files, the Silex framework, and all required components.
-Most likely all files and folders will have the correct filerights, but if they don't, (re)set them using the following command in the `bolt/` folder:
+Most likely all files and directories will have the correct filerights, but if they don't, (re)set them using the following command in the `bolt/` directory:

 <pre class="brush: plain">
 chmod -R 777 files/ app/database/ app/cache/ app/config/ theme/ </pre>